fluidml/fluidml/README.md

 #### 5. [optional] Define and instantiate Resources to share across all Tasks

-Additionally, you can pass a list of resources which are made available to the workers (eg. GPU devices) which forward them to the corresponding tasks.
+Additionally, you can pass a list of resources (eg. seed and GPU devices) that are made available to the workers, which forward them to the corresponding tasks.
 You just have to create your own Resource dataclass, which inherits from our `Resource` interface.
 In this dataclass you can define all resources, e.g. seed, and the cuda device, which automatically is made available to all tasks through the `self.resource` or `task.resource` attribute.

 ```python